bamlab/dev-standards/react-native/react/binding-functions-in-react-component.s.md

 ## Checks

-### Bad Examples :
+### Bad Examples:
-When using the TextInput onChange, the tutorial tells you to define an handleChange function this way (CAUTION, this is a BAD EXAMPLE) :
+When using the TextInput onChange, the tutorial tells you to define an handleChange function this way (CAUTION, this is a BAD EXAMPLE):

 ```javascript
 class Test extends Component {